After years of building navigation menus, below are what we have learned:

 1. Maybe save time

-If Desktop Menu and Mobile Menu have the same content, it does save you some minutes of copying-and-pasting element.
-But if they doesn’t have the same content, the time to show/hide elements based on breakpoint might not save your time.
+If they don’t have the same content, the time to show/hide elements based on breakpoints might not save your time.

 2. Less DOM output